guaxinim9/quartz/content/Library.md

 - Gravity and Grace by Simone Weil
 - Underworld by Don DeLillo
 - Measurement by Paul Lockhart
-- The Everlasting Man by G.K.
-Chesterton
-- The Tears of Lady Meng by C.S.
-Song
+- The Screwtape Letters by C.S.
+Lewis
-- Nicomachean Ethics by Aristotle
+- The Orthodox Way by Kallistos Ware
-- Math From 3 to 7 by Alexander Zvonkin
 #### Recently Read:

+- The Brothers Karamazov by Fyodor Dostoevsky
 - Deschooling Society by Ivan Illich
 - Born to Run by Christopher McDougall
 - A Mathematician's Lament by Paul Lockhart